GlobalPathogenAnalysisService/read-it-and-keep/README.md

 ## Usage

+ReadItAndKeep works by keeping the reads that match the provided target genome.
-To run on paired Illumina reads, in two files `reads1.fq.gz` and `reads2.fq.gz`:
+To run on paired Illumina reads, in two files `reads1.fq.gz` and `reads2.fq.gz`, keeping only reads that match the genome in `ref_genome.fasta`:

 ```
 readItAndKeep --ref_fasta ref_genome.fasta --reads1 reads1.fq.gz --reads2 reads2.fq.gz -o out